New GST on Rent: When and Where It Applies

 Reverse Charge Mechanism (RCM) on Rent

-If a GST-registered business rents a property from an unregistered landlord, then GST is payable by the tenant under the Reverse Charge Mechanism .
+If a GST-registered business rents a property from an unregistered landlord, GST is payable by the tenant under the Reverse Charge Mechanism .

 The tenant pays the tax directly to the government.
 This applies mainly to commercial rent situations, not personal rentals.